YusufWong/My-Portfolio/README.md

   </a>
 </p>
 I ran a simulation of air flow at an inlet velocity and attack angle on an aircraft wing using 3D simulation software with over 3000 iterations to analyze fluid flow, such as pressure differences and velocity fields.

-## About

-This portfolio highlights my journey in engineering and programming.
-Each project includes:
-- An overview of the project goals.
-- Visuals, such as CAD designs, simulations, or final products.
-- Links to code or technical documentation.

-## Used By

-This project is used by the following companies:

-- Company 1
-- Company 2